resiprocate/resiprocate/main/reTurn/README.txt

 Client TODO
 -----------
-- allow automatic allocation refreshes to be triggered from socket receive (currently must be calling a send fn)
+- asynchrounous turn sockets need retranmission and stun request timeout logic
+- rework synchronous sockets to use Asynchrous sockets to unify implementation better
 - retries should be paced at 500ms, 1000ms, 2000ms, etc. - after 442, 443, or 444 response - currently applications responsibility
 - DNS SRV Discovery - currently only does host record lookup (using ASIO)
 - Note: requests can be piplined - currently client does not send pipelined
 - client long term password use - auto re-request after 401
 - implement 300 Try-Alternate response - currently applications responsibility
 - Try next DNS entry on failure - currently applications responsibility
-- asyncronous support
+- sort out thread safety on Turn Async Sockets
 - keepalive usage
-- allow listen support for TCP/TLP sockets?

 Client API
 -----------
-***CURRENTLY ONLY SYNCRONOUS - ASYNC WORK IN PROGRESS*** Client API thoughts:
-1. Syncronous vs Asyncrous possible approaches
- - Queue all results to an application fifo - I don't think this approach is really good from an API usability standpoint though
- - Use a callback handler approach - like DUM - I think this makes the most sense, but we need to be careful about threading, since if we are using a ASIO thread pool - completion conditions can be met from any thread in the pool - to avoid this we could queue results to a common fifo
- - Use ASIO processing model - this makes a lot sense and allows the application to control treading model, but ASIO model might be confusing for applications to implement
+Current Asynchronous Implementation:
+- Application must provide an asio::io_service object and is responsible for threading it out and calling run
+- Async Turn sockets must be held in a shared pointer, in order to ensure safety of asio callbacks - this could be abstracted better
+- When Async sockets are created a callback handler class is passed in to receive callback notifications when operations are complete

-2. API Set - Wrapping in a TurnSocket - TurnUdpSocket, TurnTcpSocket, TurnTlsSocket - bound to local socket
+Synchronous API Set - Wrapping in a TurnSocket - TurnUdpSocket, TurnTcpSocket, TurnTlsSocket - bound to local socket
 Note: API with a * are implemented
  * requestSharedSecret(turnServerIP, turnServerPort, username, password) - username and password are returned
  * createAllocation(turnServerIP, turnServerPort, username, password, lifetime, bandwidth, requestedPortProps, requestedPort, requestedTransportType, requestedIpAddress)